outofcoffee/imposter/docs/performance_tuning.md

 Using JsonPath to capture the request body is computationally expensive, as it requires parsing and querying of the request body item rather than just copying a reference.

+### Bundle your configuration

+When deploying Imposter, a [common pattern](./deployment_patterns.md) is to store configuration in an external store, such as a storage bucket.
+Whilst this model has some deployment benefits, retrieving external configuration can cause slower startup times.

+In a serverless environment, where compute instances are short-lived, this can cause scaling challenges due to longer cold start times.
+Therefore, in highly dynamic environments, such as containers or serverless functions, startup time can be improved by avoiding configuration retrieval whenever an instance of the mock engine is started.

+Imposter supports a deployment model called 'Bundled Configuration'.
+In this model, the mock configuration is included alongside the mock engine in the same package.
+When the engine starts, configuration is local to the instance of the engine, avoiding the time taken for retrieval.

+> See the Bundled Configuration section of the [Deployment patterns](./deployment_patterns.md#bundled-configuration) documentation.

 ## Benchmarks

 See [Benchmarks](./benchmarks.md) for representative performance tests, including test set up and configuration.